 The atmosphere is gorgeous – love this place.
 Snowed last night and again today when walking around the Old Town…stunning!

 The Viru Gates are the 14th-century round towers, which are the fore-gates left of a much more complex gates’ system.

 This marks the start of the Old Town where you enter into another era steeped with delightful buildings and cobblestone roads, and ancient alleyways.

 Town Hall Square and the Town Hall

-At the heart of the Old Town is the Town Hall Square and the best-preserved Gothic Town hall in Northern Europe.
+At the heart of the Old Town lies the Town Hall Square and the best-preserved Gothic Town hall in Northern Europe.

-As headquarters for the ruling Burgermeisters, the Town Hall was built between 1402-1404 and is very impressive.
-Although it’s winter, the Old Town was a little busy but it didn’t take long to clear for a few photos – patience.
+As headquarters for the ruling Burgermeisters, the impressive Town Hall was built between 1402-1404 .
+Although it’s winter, the Old Town is a little busy but it doesn’t take long to clear for a few photos – patience.

 Town Hall Pharmacy